levi006/code-challenges/sorting/topological_sort/readme.md

 ## Performance Analysis

-The runtime of this approach can be improved -- we are looping over the input data twice using a while loop and a for loop nested inside the while loop, so we are already looking at quadratic runtime.
+The runtime of this approach can be improved -- we are looping over the input data twice using a while loop and a for loop nested inside the while loop, so we are looking at quadratic runtime.
 However, within the for loop we are also creating a set and checking if every course in the prereqs subset is present in ```sorted_schedule```, and at best this will be O(n) as we're checking every item in the course_reqs list.

-Final runtime is O(n^2) + O(n), which can be reduced to O(n^2).
+ Runtime is O(n^2) + O(n), which can be reduced to O(n^2).